hangsu01/SARS-COV-2-Pangenome-Construction/README.md

 # SARS-COV-2 Pangenome

-We presented a SARS-CoV-2 graphical genome as a reference pangenome, integrating 179 partial and complete sequence assembly in a single graph representation (updated in time).
+We presented a SARS-CoV-2 graphical genome as a reference pangenome, integrating 179 partial and complete sequence (NCBI virus platform) assembly in a single graph representation (updated in time).
 Here, we generalized the anchor-based linear genome registration and pangenome construction pipeline to construct a SARS-CoV-2 graphical genome.
 The introduction of anchors, defined as the conserved, unique and consistently ordered sequences in every linear assembly, partitioned and compressed multiple linear genomes in a consistent manner.
 Sequences between anchors were extracted and merged into edges, which contained all variants in the genome.

 ## Genome Registration and Pangenome Construction pipeline applied to SARS-COV-2